Is your dog infested with fleas? How best to get rid of them

 Our dogs can often suffer from a flea infestation.
 They can become infected after contact with another animal who has fleas, or just by being in contact with fleas present in the dog’s surroundings.
-The flea pest has strong back legs that allow it to jump easily onto the body of the host dog.

 What is the life cycle of fleas on our dogs?